Great Northern War: 1710–1721: Finland

 The bulk of the Russian forces moved along the coast towards Borgå and the forces of Lybecker, whom Armfelt had joined.
 On 21–22 May 1713 a Russian force of 10,000 men landed at Pernå (Pernaja) and constructed fortifications there.
-Large stores of supplies and munitions were transported from Vyborg and Saint Petersburg to the new base of operations.
+Large stores of supplies and munitions were transported from Viborg and Saint Petersburg to the new base of operations.
 Russian cavalry managed to link up with the rest of the army there as well.
 Lybecker's army of 7000 infantry and 3000 cavalry avoided contact with the Russians and instead kept withdrawing further inland without even contesting the control of Borgå region or the important coastal road between Helsinki (Helsingfors) and Turku (Åbo).
 This also severed the contact between Swedish fleet and ground forces and prevented Swedish naval units from supplying it.
-Soldiers in the Swedish army who were mostly Finnish resented being repeatedly ordered to withdraw without even seeing the enemy.
+Soldiers in the Swedish army fighting in Finland resented being repeatedly ordered to withdraw without even seeing the enemy.
 Lybecker was soon recalled to Stockholm for a hearing and Armfelt was ordered to the command of the army.
-Under his command the Swedish army in Finland stopped to engage the advancing Russians at Pälkäne in October 1713, where a Russian flanking manoeuvre forced him to withdraw to avoid getting encircled.
+Under his command the army in Finland stopped to engage the advancing Russians at Pälkäne in October 1713, where a Russian flanking manoeuvre forced him to withdraw to avoid getting encircled.
 The armies met again later at Napue in February 1714, where the Russians won a decisive victory.

-In 1714 far greater Swedish naval assets were diverted towards Finland, which managed to cut the coastal sea route past Hangö cape already in early May 1714.
+In 1714, far greater Swedish naval assets were diverted towards Finland, which managed to cut the coastal sea route past Hangö cape already in early May 1714.
 This caused severe trouble for Russian supply route to Turku and beyond as supplies had to be carried overland.
 The Russian galley fleet arrived to the area on 29 June but stayed idle until 26–27 July when, under the leadership of Peter, Russian galleys managed to run the blockade making use of calm weather, which immobilized the Swedish battlefleet while losing only one galley of roughly 100.
 A small, hastily assembled Swedish coastal squadron met the Russian galley fleet west of Hangö cape in the Battle of Gangut and was overpowered by the Russians who had nearly ten-fold superiority.
-Russian breach of the blockade at Hangö forced the Swedish fleet to withdraw to prevent the Russian fleet from reaching Sweden itself.
-The Russian army occupied Finland mostly in 1713–1714, capturing Åland from where the population had already fled to Sweden on 13 August 1714.
-Since the Russian galley fleet was not able to raid the Swedish coast, with the exception of Umeå, which was plundered on 18 September, the fleet instead supported the advance of the Russian army, which led to hastily withdrawal by the Swedish army from Raahe (Brahestad) to Tornio (Torneå).
+The Russian breach of the blockade at Hangö forced the Swedish fleet to withdraw to prevent the Russian fleet from reaching Sweden itself.
+The Russian Army occupied Finland mostly in 1713–1714, capturing Åland from where the population had already fled to Sweden on 13 August 1714.
+Since the Russian galley fleet was not able to raid the Swedish coast, with the exception of Umeå, which was plundered on 18 September, the fleet instead supported the advance of the Russian Army, which led to hastily withdrawal by the Swedish Army from Raahe (Brahestad) to Tornio (Torneå).
 The brutal occupation period of Finland in 1714–1721 is known as the Great Wrath.